 Deep Retrofit Programme

-Churchfield Home Services in collaboration with SEAI are giving homeowners up to 50% funding for upgrading houses to an A3 rating.
+Churchfield Home Services and SEAI Ireland, are providing home owners up to 50% funding to upgrade their home to a A3 rating.

-As housing continues to pose significant energy efficiency challenges in Ireland, SEAI (Sustainable Energy Authority of Ireland) have created the Deep Retrofit Pilot Programme to tackle it.
+As housing continues to create significant energy issues in Ireland.
+The SEAI (Sustainable Energy Authority of Ireland) have created A Deep Retrofit Pilot Programme to tackle it.

-This programme aims to investigate the challenges and opportunities of deep retrofit which will help increase the efficiency of older homes, to reach the level of those built to current standards.
+This programme aims to increase the energy levels of older homes, to reach the level of those built to current standards.

-Deep Retrofitting involves a substantial upgrade of a building so that it moves towards zero energy requirements or a significant reduction in the energy required within a building.
-Deep retrofitting looks at the entire building and a tailored solution is designed for each property which considers all aspects such as building fabric, air tightness, ventilation and renewable energy sources.
+A Deep Retrofit involves a complete upgrade of a building.
+Moving it towards zero energy requirements.
+A large reduction in the energy required within a building.
+A Deep Retrofit looks at the entire building, and creates a solution for each property, such as building fabric, air tightness, ventilation and renewable energy sources.

-The National Mitigation Plan commits a total of €21.2m between 2017 and 2019 with an initial €5 million in 2017 to support this pilot.
+The National Mitigation Plan, has committed a total of €21.2m between 2017 and 2019 with an initial €5 million in 2017 to support the Deep Retrofit Pilot.

-The SEAI have commited to funding up to 50% of the total capital costs and project management costs combined and will provide funding to projects which demonstrate an integrated, comprehensive strategy for significantly improving home energy performance.
+The SEAI have funding of up to 50% of the total capital costs.
+The SEAI will provide funding to projects which demonstrate an significantly improved home energy performance.

-The SEAI have commited to funding up to 95% for voluntary housing association homes and the homes of those that are in energy poverty (based on the Warmer Homes Scheme eligibility criteria).
-These are unbelievable funding amounts which are massive opportunities for home owners to improve their homes like never before.
+The SEAI have funding of up to 95% for voluntary housing Associations, and of homes with a low energy rating (based on the Warmer Homes Scheme criteria).
+These are unbelievable funding amounts, which are massive opportunities for home owners to improve their home.

 Who Can Apply